Finding large counterexamples by selectively exploring the Pachner graph: The counterexamples

-Figure~\ref{fig:remFibInt} summarises the results of removing all four edges isotopic to Seifert fibres from the triangulation of $\mathcal{M}'$ given by the isomorphism signature \texttt{gLLMQacdefefjkaknkr}; we used $x=1$ and $12$ concurrent processes at each stage, and in the stages where we used the modified complexity we list the (unmodified) complexity above the modified complexity.
-We obtained a $25$-tetrahedron triangulation of $\mathcal{M}'$ with no edges isotopic to Seifert fibres, which we then simplified to the $20$-tetrahedron triangulation $\mathcal{T}'$ using the same breadth-first search technique as before.
+Figure~\ref{fig:remFibInt} summarises the results of removing all four Seifert fibre edges from the triangulation of $\mathcal{M}'$ given by the isomorphism signature \texttt{gLLMQacdefefjkaknkr}; we used $x=1$ and $12$ concurrent processes at each stage.
+In the stages where we used the modified complexity instead of the (unmodified) complexity introduced in Definition~\ref{def:complexity}, Figure~\ref{fig:remFibInt} lists the unmodified complexity above the modified complexity.
+We obtained a $25$-tetrahedron triangulation of $\mathcal{M}'$ with no Seifert fibre edges, which we then simplified to the $20$-tetrahedron triangulation $\mathcal{T}'$ using the same breadth-first search technique as before.